apache/celix/documents/bundles.md

 ## Interaction between bundles
 By design bundles cannot directly access the symbols of another bundle.
-Interaction between bundles must be done using Celix services.
-This means that unless functionality is provided by means of a Celix service, bundle functionality is private to the bundle.
+Interaction between bundles must be done using Apache Celix services.
+This means that unless functionality is provided by means of an Apache Celix service, bundle functionality is private to the bundle.
-In Celix symbols are kept private by loading bundle libraries locally (`dlopen` with `RTLD_LOCAL`).
+In Apache Celix symbols are kept private by loading bundle libraries locally (`dlopen` with `RTLD_LOCAL`).

 ## Installing bundles
-Celix bundles can be installed with the Celix CMake command `install_celix_bundle`.
+Apache Celix bundles can be installed on the system with the Apache Celix CMake command `install_celix_bundle`.
 Bundles will be installed as zip files in the package (default the CMAKE_PROJECT_NAME) share directory (e.g `/use/share/celix/bundles`).

-It is also possible to use Celix bundles as CMake imported targets, but this requires a more complex CMake installation setup.
+It is also possible to use Apache Celix bundles as CMake imported targets, but this requires a more complex CMake installation setup.

+## Installing Celix CMake targets
-The `install_celix_targets` can be used to generate a CMake file with the imported Celix Bundle CMake targets and this is ideally coupled with a CMake config file so that the bundles are made avaible when CMake's `find_package` is used.
+The `install_celix_targets` can be used to generate a CMake file with the imported Apache Celix Bundle CMake targets and this is ideally coupled with a CMake config file so that the bundles are made available when CMake's `find_package` is used.

 Example:
 ```CMake